|

 summer’s fieldwork, while the major and minor defining features will be analyzed during a later stage of the project.

-can lead the direction of this project.
-Those questions include: Did both battles for Saltville occur at the locations described
+that can lead the direction of this project.
+Those questions include: Did both battles for Saltville occur at the locations

-within the historical record?
-Is the record correct in its placement of the encampments, picket lines, artillery positions
+described within the historical record?
+Is the record correct in its placement of the encampments, picket lines, artillery

 Defining Features and KOCOA Analysis

-feature mentioned in battle accounts that can be located in the ground, including both natural terrain features and man-made
+be any feature mentioned in battle accounts that can be located in the ground, including both natural terrain features and

-structures.
-The KOCOA system has been developed by military experts to analyze defining features, focusing primarily on terrain
+man-made structures.
+The KOCOA system has been developed by military experts to analyze defining features, focusing primarily

-but also with consideration for historic structures that were significant to the battles.
-Key terrain, obstacles, cover and
+on terrain but also with consideration for historic structures that were significant to the battles.
+Key terrain, obstacles,

-concealment, observation points and avenues of approach and retreat are the five categories into which a defining feature
+cover and concealment, observation points and avenues of approach and retreat are the five categories into which a defining

-the relative importance of that defining feature depends then upon its significance to the ultimate success or failure of
+feature”; the relative importance of that defining feature depends then upon its significance to the ultimate success

 The critical defining features